Miraeld/seo-crawler/explanations.md

 2. `init.php`: This file handles the initialization of the plugin, including loading the Composer autoloader and rendering views.

-3. `SeoCrawlerCrawl.php`: This class handles the crawling operations.
+3. `Crawler.php`: This class handles the crawling operations.
 It fetches web pages, parses the HTML, and extracts links.

-4. `SeoCrawlerDb.php`: This class handles communication with the database, including storing the results of the crawl.
+4. `DbTable.php`: This class handles communication with the database, including storing the results of the crawl.

 5. `seo-crawler-admin.php`: This file handles the admin functions of the plugin, including creating the admin menu and rendering the settings page.

-6. `./src/Utils/Render.php`: This file handles everything related to views, including rendering views.
+6. `./inc/Utils/Render.php`: This file handles everything related to views, including rendering views.

 ## Achieving the Desired Outcome